-The == operator compares the values of both the operands and checks for value equality.
-Whereas is operator checks whether both the operands refer to the same object or not.
+The Equality operator (==) compares the values of both the operands and checks for value equality.
+Whereas the ‘is’ operator checks whether both the operands refer to the same object or not.

 True False True False

 This shows list1 and list2 refers to different objects.